Jinwon-Ko/CanonCGT/README.md

 ## 🎨 Results

-Below shows our color grading results.
+The figure below shows our color grading results.
 For each pair, the left image shows the input and the right image shows the color-graded output using the inset reference image.
 CanonCGT produces photorealistic color grading that matches the tonal mood, lighting, and color temperature of the reference while preserving color harmony and scene structure.

 <img src="https://github.com/Jinwon-Ko/CanonCGT/blob/main/assets/More_results_CanonCGT.png" alt="results" width="100%" height="70%" border="10"/>